Globalkamatrades/studio/CONTRIBUTING.md

 *   Use TypeScript.
 *   For styling, use Tailwind CSS and ShadCN UI components where possible.
 *   Genkit is used for AI-related features.
 *   Tokenomics: Total Supply: 1,000,000,000 ECOHO.
-Initial Liquidity: $20 BNB equivalent.
+Initial Liquidity: $20 MATIC equivalent.

 ## Areas for Contribution